dogweather/forkful/content/en/rust/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?

-In Rust programming, working with YAML (YAML Ain't Markup Language) is about parsing and generating data in YAML format, a human-friendly data serialization standard.
-Programmers integrate YAML handling in Rust to configure applications, manage settings, or process complex data structures in a clear and readable format, leveraging its simplicity over JSON or XML for configuration files and data exchange.

 ## How to:
 Rust doesn't support YAML in its standard library, so we commonly use third-party crates like `serde` (for serializing and deserializing data) in combination with `serde_yaml`.

 First, add dependencies to your `Cargo.toml`: